myuzo-labs/docs/README.md

 * **Advanced Audio Separation:** Isolate individual instrument layers, and even their component sounds, for unprecedented sonic control.
 * **AI as Your Creative Collaborator:** Tools that spark inspiration, suggest new directions, and help you explore the sonic possibilities within your work.
 * **Community-Driven Innovation:** A space where ideas flow, and experimentation is celebrated.
+* **Seamless Workflow Integration:** Switch effortlessly to your favorite DAW for in-depth editing, or make quick changes directly within the web app.

 ## Why We Do This